 March 28, 1942

-(Raid 21) 1430 three G3M2 Nell (commanded by PO1/c Takeo Harada) of 1st Kokutai, escorted by 7 Zeros flying from Lae makes a vertical suicide dive [jibaku] at Waigani / 17 Mile Drome.
+Raid 21) At 2:30pm three G3M2 Nells commanded by PO1/c Takeo Harada from the 1st Kokutai escorted by seven A6M2 Zeros from Lae.
+Over the target, one Zero makes a vertical suicide dive [jibaku] against 17 Mile Drome.
 Lost is a bomber, a Zero and one probable.

 All available Kittyhawks took off to intercept Japanese bombers escorted by A6M2 Zeros.
 Sgt Bailey was observed by F/O Piper to be diving steeply followed by a Zero well astern over an area 20-30 miles north of Kekeni Rocks.
 Sgt Baily listed as Missing.
 One Zero was probably shot down; some damage caused to Kittyhawks.

 March 29, 1942